jyshin0926/TextSummarization/README.md

   * Dataset : Amazon Fine Food Reviews from Kaggle(lang: english)
   * Pre-processing : tokenizing(nltk), padding, tagging, word-embedding(dim=128)
   * Model
+    * Softmax approximation, Dropout, LSTM(3 encoder layer, Embedding Layer, Attention Layer, Concatenate Layer(to concatenate attention and decoder hidden state)
+    * Attention mechanism : Bahdanau Attention
+  * Performance
+    * val_loss : 1.8389(epoch 20)
+    * Sample Text : this is a tough review to write because this pr oduct is average in every way you follow the instructions and you end up with macaroni and cheese not bad but no thing special
+    * Predicted Summary of the Sample : not as good as i expected
+    * Actual Summary of the Sample : average in every way

+* [Transformer with MultiHead Attention](https://github.com/jyshin0926/Text-Summarization/blob/master/Transformers_summarization.ipynb)
+   * Model
      * GELU approximation, Dropout, Layer normalization Funtion
      * Sine-Cosine Positional Encoding
      * Attention Mechanism : Multihead Attention Mechanism
    * Average Validation BLEU : 0.1078(epoch 10)
      * Sample Text : great price and fast shipping ! and i enjoy that u do not have to drive so far away to get that stuff ! it is so good to but it from online ! ! it was still fresh and good
      * Predicted Summary of the Sample : great coffee
      * Actual Summary of the Sample : fresh n good

-* [Transformer with MultiHead Attention](https://github.com/jyshin0926/Text-Summarization/blob/master/Transformers_summarization.ipynb)
 * [BigBird with Sparse Attention](https://github.com/jyshin0926/Text-Summarization/blob/master/seq2seq_summarization_bdnau.ipynb)

 ### Extractive Summarization